Serial Devices

 - Auto-Detection: Automatically discovers serial devices connected to the server

-- Multiple Device Types: Support for QTPY, Atlas Scientific, Zigbee, and generic serial devices
+- Multiple Device Types: Support for QTPY, Atlas Scientific EZO, Zigbee, and generic serial devices

 - Configurable Parameters: Set baud rate, timeouts, and communication intervals